zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### Reusability Through Infrastructure

-MLIR provides infrastructure that all dialects share:
+Beyond the dialect system, MLIR provides shared infrastructure that all dialects can leverage, eliminating the need to rebuild common compiler functionality from scratch.
+This infrastructure forms the foundation that makes MLIR's composability practical.

-**1. Pass Infrastructure**
-Write transformations once, apply to any dialect:
-- Canonicalization (simplification)
-- Dead code elimination
-- Inlining
-- Loop optimizations

-**2. Type System**
-Dialects define custom types but share common infrastructure:
-- Integer types: `i32`, `i64`
-- Floating point: `f32`, `f64`
-- Tensors: `tensor<2x3xf64>`
-- Custom types: `!mydialect.mytype`

-**3. Attribute System**
-Attach compile-time constants and metadata to operations.

-**4. Region System**
-Operations can contain nested regions of code (like function bodies).

-**5. Interfaces**
+The **pass infrastructure** lets you write transformations once and apply them to any dialect that exposes the appropriate interfaces.
+Standard passes like canonicalization (simplification), dead code elimination, inlining, and loop optimizations work across dialects, saving you from reimplementing these fundamental compiler techniques for each new dialect you create or use.

+The **type system** provides common infrastructure that all dialects share while allowing each dialect to define its own custom types.
+Built-in types include integers (`i32`, `i64`), floating-point numbers (`f32`, `f64`), and tensors (`tensor<2x3xf64>`).
+Dialects can also introduce custom types using the syntax `!mydialect.mytype`, benefiting from MLIR's type checking and printing infrastructure without reimplementing these features.

+The **attribute system** lets you attach compile-time constants and metadata to operations.
+Whether storing the value `0.0` for a constant operation, specifying loop unrolling factors, or annotating operations with optimization hints, attributes provide a uniform mechanism for associating data with IR constructs.

+The **region system** allows operations to contain nested blocks of code, enabling representation of structured constructs like function bodies, loop bodies, and conditional branches.
+This hierarchical structure makes MLIR more powerful than flat instruction lists, capturing program structure explicitly.

-Define common behavior across dialects, enabling generic algorithms.
-For example, a `ShapeInferenceInterface` can work with any operation that implements it.
+Finally, the **interface system** defines common behavior across dialects, enabling generic algorithms that work with any dialect implementing the required interface.
+For example, a `ShapeInferenceInterface` can work with any operation that implements shape inference methods, regardless of which dialect defines that operation.
+This polymorphic capability is crucial for building reusable compiler passes.

 ### Why This Matters

-Consider building a machine learning framework:

-**Without MLIR** (traditional approach):
-- Build custom IR for ML operations from scratch
-- Implement custom optimization passes
-- Write custom code generation for each target
-- Thousands of person-hours of duplicated work

-**With MLIR** (composable approach):
-- Use `tensor` and `linalg` dialects for ML operations (already exist)
-- Leverage built-in optimization infrastructure
-- Lower to `gpu` dialect for GPUs, `llvm` dialect for CPUs
-- Reuse LLVM's mature code generation
-- Focus on unique value-add, not infrastructure

-This is why major projects have adopted MLIR: TensorFlow, PyTorch 2.0, JAX, and serving frameworks like TensorRT-LLM.
+The composability of MLIR's infrastructure dramatically reduces the effort required to build compilers for new domains.
+Consider the traditional approach to building a machine learning framework: you'd need to build a custom IR for ML operations from scratch, implement custom optimization passes from basic principles, write custom code generation for each target hardware platform, and invest thousands of person-hours in duplicated work that other frameworks have already done.

+With MLIR's composable approach, the landscape changes completely.
+You can use the existing `tensor` and `linalg` dialects for ML operations instead of defining your own from scratch.
+You leverage the built-in optimization infrastructure rather than reimplementing fundamental compiler transformations.
+For code generation, you lower to the `gpu` dialect for GPUs and the `llvm` dialect for CPUs, then reuse LLVM's mature code generation machinery that has been refined over decades.
+This lets you focus on your unique value-add—whether that's a novel operation scheduler, a new fusion strategy, or domain-specific optimizations—rather than rebuilding the entire compiler stack.

+This is why major projects have adopted MLIR.
+TensorFlow uses it for compilation and optimization.
+PyTorch 2.0 leverages Torch-MLIR for its compilation backend.
+JAX uses MLIR (via StableHLO) for its compilation path.
+Serving frameworks like TensorRT-LLM build on MLIR infrastructure.
+The ecosystem consolidation means that innovations in one project—a new optimization pass, support for new hardware, or improved analysis techniques—can benefit the entire community rather than remaining siloed in a single framework's codebase.

 ---